OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 | 3rd        | 2.95 | 2.97 |  2.96 | 3.84  | 7.70   |
 +------------+------+------+-------+-------+--------+

-Second test with a 4 M pointi cloudr, 1 point / sq m.
+Second test was done on a 4M point cloude with about 1 point / sq m.

 +------------+-------+-------+-------+-------+
 | resolution |  20 m |  10 m |   5 m |   1 m |